-Duchenne muscular dystrophy (DMD) is a condition that weakens skeletal and heart muscle that quickly gets worse with time.
-It’s the most common form of muscular dystrophy.
+Duchenne muscular dystrophy (DMD) is a condition that causes skeletal and heart muscle weakness that quickly gets worse with time.
+Symptoms usually begin by the age of 6 years, and the condition mainly affects children assigned male at birth.
+There’s currently no cure, so treatment involves managing symptoms and improving quality of life.

 Most cases of DMD are inherited as an X-linked recessive trait (passed on through the mother, who is a carrier), but approximately 30% of cases are due to new genetic changes (mutations) that happen randomly and aren’t inherited.